|Location||Khabarovsk Territory, Russia|

 |Production start date||2012|

-Located in the Russian Far East, the Amursk POX hub is the very first pressure oxidation plant in Russia, and one of Polymetal’s largest projects that combines operations around a central processing facility.
-The hub comprises two high-grade refractory gold deposits, Albazino and Mayskoye, and three processing facilities — the Albazino and Mayskoye concentrators, and the Amursk hydrometallurgical plant that uses POX technology for processing refractory ore.
+The Amursk POX hub is Russia’s first pressure oxidation plant, and one of Polymetal’s largest projects that combines operations around one processing facility.
+The hub currently comprises two high-grade refractory gold deposits, Albazino and Mayskoye, and three processing facilities — the Albazino and Mayskoye concentrators, and the Amursk hydrometallurgical plant that uses POX technology for processing refractory ore.

-The hub was commissioned in 2012 and achieved its design throughput and recovery levels already in 2013.
-Since its launch, the hub has gone through two stages of expansion, with the third stage approved by the board of directors on August 19, 2016.
-This is expected to increase the plant’s processing capacity by approximately 50% and strengthen Polymetal’s commercial position on the concentrate market vis-à-vis third party off-takers.
-More importantly, this expansion will provide more development options for refractory gold projects in the Company’s portfolio, including Kyzyl.
+The hub was commissioned in 2012 and achieved its design throughput and recovery levels in 2013.
+Since its launch, the hub has successfully gone through three stages of expansion aimed at increasing the plant’s processing capacity and, in turn, strengthening Polymetal’s commercial position on the concentrate market vis-à-vis third party off-takers.
+More importantly, expansion of the plant provides more development options for refractory gold projects in the Company’s portfolio, most notably Kyzyl, from which low carbon concentrate is processed at the POX facility.

 The POX hub is based in Amursk, a city with a population of approximately 43,000 people, located on the northern bank of the Amur River in the Khabarovsk region of the Russian Federation.
 It is located 350 km from Khabarovsk, the largest city and administrative centre in the region, and 54 km from the large industrial city of Komsomolsk-on-Amur.
 The production site is accessible by the city road network, with the railway spur located only 4 km away.